zchee/golang-wiki/Modules.md

 ### Additional Material

-* Blog ["Using Go modules with Travis CI"](https://dave.cheney.net/2018/07/16/using-go-modules-with-travis-ci) by Dave Cheney (July 16, 2018)
+* Blog post ["Using Go modules with Travis CI"](https://dave.cheney.net/2018/07/16/using-go-modules-with-travis-ci) by Dave Cheney (July 16, 2018)
-* Blog ["The vgo proposal is accepted.
+* Blog post ["The vgo proposal is accepted.
 Now what?"](https://research.swtch.com/vgo-accepted) by Russ Cox (May 29, 2018)
   * Includes summary of what it means that versioned modules are currently an experimental opt-in feature

 ### Issues